-When it comes to machines that drive themselves, technology governance is truly a life or death matter—for the passenger as well as for the automaker’s brand.
+When it comes to machines that drive themselves, technology governance is truly a life or death matter.

 This white paper explores the need for holistic technology governance in building the foundation of trust that will pave the way for autonomous vehicles.

 Eleven year old Sophie used to trudge ten, long blocks to the bus stop and endure the painfully slow, meandering route to school before the 7:30 a.m. bell.
 Soon, a self driving car will deliver her from her doorstep directly to school in half the time; she’ll even have time for breakfast with her family.

 Jack can’t count how many times he’d considered pulling over to rest on his drive home from his night shift at the factory.
 Soon he’ll never again take the risk of exhausted driving—to himself or others.
 His self driving car never gets tired.

 The incessant beep of incoming emails she couldn’t read during Elizabeth’s 56 mile commute to work each morning used to drive her crazy.
 Soon, she’ll catch up on work on the way in, while her self driving car manages the morning rush.